DrBlythe/scrapechan/README.md

 	python-requests

-### Usage:
+### Example Usage:
-$ python3 scrapechan.py [board name]
-(i.e.) $ python3 scrapechan.py g
+	$ python3 scrapechan.py g
-( or ) $ python3 scrapechan.py wg
+	$ python3 scrapechan.py a

 Running with no board argument will default to /g/
-Add any phrases or words that you want to filter to the lists, below
+Add any phrases or words that you want to filter to the lists within the code
+You'd probably want to add separate lists for each board you use

 Pay attention to the format of the phrase though, example:

 Adding "phone" will cause a post with 'microphone' to be deemed bad, however
 adding " phone " (spaces surrounding) will only do so if the word phone (by
 itself) is in the thread title

-I use this in my i3bar to see whether or not /g/ is even worth checking (it's not)
+I use this in my i3bar to see whether or not /g/ is even worth checking at the moment(it's not)
 If you are using i3blocks:

 	# /g/ thread analyzer